openpreserve/hawarp/README.md

 If the hadoop job runs successfully, various files are created in separate output directories.

-First there is the directory where the unpacked files are copied:
+First there is the directory where unpacked files are copied to:

     /user/name/spacip_unpacked/

-Second, there is the job output directory (default: spacip_joboutput) which contains different output files inside a timestamp directory:
+Second, there is the job output directory (default: spacip_joboutput) which contains different output files wrapped in a timestamp directory:

     ./spacip_joboutput/1385143157862/_SUCCESS
     ./spacip_joboutput/1385143157862/_logs